apache/spark/docs/running-on-yarn.md

 Finally, if the log level for `org.apache.spark.deploy.yarn.Client` is set to `DEBUG`, the log will include a list of all tokens obtained, and their expiry details

+## Using the Spark History Server to replace the Spark Web UI

+It is possible to use the Spark History Server application page as the tracking URL for running applications in scenarios where it may be desired to disable the built-in application UI.
+Two steps need to be taken for this to work:

+- On the application side, set <code>spark.yarn.historyServer.allowTracking=true</code> in Spark's configuration.
+This will tell Spark to use the history server's URL as the tracking URL if the application's UI is disabled.
+- On the Spark History Server, add <code>org.apache.spark.deploy.yarn.YarnProxyRedirectFilter</code>
+  to the list of filters in the <code>spark.ui.filters</code> configuration.

+Be aware that the history server information may not be up-to-date with the application's state.